 Different Pumpkin Pie Recipes

-Cook’s Illustrated published a different pumpkin pie recipe in 2008, which is a different recipe from this one from 1993.
+Cook’s Illustrated published a second pumpkin pie recipe in 2008, which is a different recipe from this one from 1993.
 To be honest, the newer version is not as good as this classic recipe for a number of reasons, the most important of which is the inclusion of canned yams, to which I am categorically opposed in a pumpkin pie.

 (I am also categorically opposed to canned yams in general but that's a topic for another day.)